dnanexus-archive/parliament2/README.md

 #### Building from source

-If you wish to built Parliament2 from source, you can find the most up-to-date production version of Parliament2 on our [release page](https://github.com/dnanexus/parliament2/releases) or pull from this repository (warning: this version may be unstable).
+If you wish to build Parliament2 from source, you can find the most up-to-date production version of Parliament2 on our [release page](https://github.com/dnanexus/parliament2/releases) or pull from this repository (warning: this version may be unstable).
 You will have to run `tar -czvf resources.tar.gz resources/` in the directory containing the Parliament2 files in order to build the Docker image.

 Then, once you have made your desired modifications (if applicable), you can run `docker build . -t parliament2` from within the `parliament2` directory created by GitHub.
 There should now be a Docker image named `parliament2` on your computer.